-You can use the following steps to download the HP PC Hardware Diagnostics Windows from the Microsoft Store:
+You can download the HP PC Hardware Diagnostics Windows from the Microsoft Store.

 - 1. Select the Microsoft app on your desktop or enter Microsoft Store in the taskbar search box. - 2.
 Enter HP PC Hardware Diagnostics Windows in the Microsoft Store search box. - 3.
 Follow the on-screen directions.